 Open the properties of the SNMP Service.
 If it is stopped, start it by pressing the Start button and change the startup type to Automatic.

 Click the Agent tab.
-Fill in the Contact and Location fields (you can specify the user’s contact name and computer location), and select the list of services from which you want to collect data and send to the monitoring device.
+Fill in the Contact and Location fields (you can specify the user’s contact name and computer location), and select the list of services from which you want to collect data and send it to the monitoring device.
 There are five service-based options:

 - Datalink and subnetwork.

 Click the Security tab.
 Here you can configure various security settings for different SNMP servers.

 Click the Add button and specify the Community Name and one of the five access levels (None, Notify, READ ONLY, READ WRITE, READ CREATE).
-READ WRITE is the maximum access level at which the SNMP management server can make changes on system.
+READ WRITE is the maximum access level at which the SNMP management server can make changes on the system.
 For monitoring systems, it is usually enough to select READ ONLY, while the monitoring server can only poll the system, but not make changes.
-In our example, we added community name public with READ ONLY rights.
+In our example, we added a community name public with READ ONLY permissions.

 Tip.
 You can select the Accept SNMP packets from any host option.
 In this mode, the SNMP agent accepts packets from any host without IP restrictions.
 This option is not recommended for use on public computers.
 This is not safe.

 Save the changes and restart the SNMP service.